Housing Figures: New Home Sales Stay Strong, Single-Family Starts Rise

 Single-family housing starts up 4.1 percent.
 The latest Census Bureau numbers show that single-family housing starts were up 4.1 percent above July’s revised figure of 981,000.
 Housing starts were down overall in August by 5.1 percent month-over-month, or 1.416 million, with multifamily included.
 However, starts were up 2.8 percent above the August 2019 rate.
 Overall permits were down slightly from July, though single-family authorizations were up six percent.
 [Census Bureau]

-Homes took about 8.1 months to build in 2019. new report from the Census Bureau indicates that in 2019, single-family homes took a little over eight months to complete.
+Homes took about 8.1 months to build in 2019.
+A new report from the Census Bureau indicates that in 2019, single-family homes took a little over eight months to complete.
 That number has been on the rise since 2014.
 When broken down, houses built for sale took the shortest time at about seven months, while custom builds generally took about 13.5 months.
 This time includes authorization to start and construction.
 [Eye on Housing]